forgettablepyromaniac/tf2-loadouts-script/README.md

 ## Setup

-1. Download init.cfg, put it in `tf/cfg/loadouts/`.
+1. Download loadouts.cfg, put it in `tf/cfg`.
 If the folder doesn't exist, create it.
-2. Add `exec loadouts/init` to your `autoexec.cfg`
+2. Add `exec loadouts` to your `autoexec.cfg`
 3. Add `loadouts.<class>` **at the end** of each of your `<class>.cfg`

    Replace `<class>` with actual class names: